travigd/documentation/dotnet-api/reading-events.md

         </tr>
         <tr>
             <td><code>bool&nbsp;resolveLinkTos</code></td>
-            <td>Determines whether or not any link events encountered in the stream will be resolved.
+            <td>Determines whether any link events encountered in the stream will be resolved.
 See the discussion on <a href="#ResolvedEvent">Resolved Events</a> for more information on this</td>
         </tr>
     </tbody>
 </table>